Geethanjaliii/NERVE-NOC/README.md

 Operator Decision Support
 ```

-The architecture is intentionally modular so that production-oriented components such as streaming telemetry, live geospatial infrastructure data, model monitoring, and controlled remediation can be added independently.
+The architecture is intentionally modular, allowing production-oriented components such as streaming telemetry, live geospatial infrastructure data, model monitoring, and controlled remediation to be added independently.

 ---

-## License
+## 📜 License

-Add the project's chosen license here before publishing the repository.
+MIT License

+---

+### NERVE NOC

+**From prediction to explanation.
+From evidence to action.**

+> **Diagnose smarter.
+Respond faster.
+Operate with confidence.**